montagejs/collectionsjs.com/method/find-last.md

 ---

-Finds the last value whthin a collection that passes a test, searching from the right.
+Finds the last value within a collection that passes a test, searching from the right.

 --- |